PhoenixofForce/Level_Editor/README.md

 This tool only works on selections and tile layers.
 With left click dragging the selection gets moved, and right click dragging also moves tiles in the selection.

 ### Tags
 You can add Tags to your map, areas and GameObject.
-For example you can give an area a tag named `onEnter` with the content `set visitedHomeTown 1`.
+For example, you can give an area a tag named `onEnter` with the content `set visitedHomeTown 1`.
 In your game when the player touches this area the onEnter tag gets loaded and its content gets executed.
 In a map the value `visitedHomeTown` could get set to 1.
 This value can be used in dialogue systems.

 ### Autotiling
 There are 2 autotiling modes: 4 and 8 bit.
 4Bit used the green tiles from the image, and 8Bit uses the additional cyan tiles.
 Those tiles trigger autotile mode when they are named `block_name_also_name_ID` (NOTE: currently the spritesheet name cannot have underscores for autotiling to work).
 The IDs start at 0 with the top left tile, and advance to the right.
 The first row has the ids `(0, 1, 2)` the second row `(3, 4, 5)` and so on.
 When an id has no texture the programm defaults to id 0.
 Also you can multiple blocks called `block_name_also_name_ID_0`, `block_name_also_name_1` and so on.
 In this case the editor randomly selects one of the block tiles.